Description

 picoCTF{...}

-PHP unserialize() on cookie data is a critical vulnerability -- the __toString magic method runs when the object is used as a string, enabling arbitrary file reads.
+PHP unserialize() on cookie data is a critical vulnerability: __toString runs when the object is used as a string, which the gadget class abuses for arbitrary file reads.